 Kevin Bruins is a College Partnerships Manager at College Possible, a college access and success program for low-income students.
 Kevin graduated from the Hamline University in 2009 with a B.A. in Sociology and is working on completing a Masters of Science in Sociology: Human Services Planning and Administration from Minnesota State University-Mankato.
 In his free time Kevin enjoys biking around the Twin Cities, painting and playing miniature war games, gardening, and being a general nerd.

-Ruth is the engagement specialist for Minnesota Compass, based in Saint Paul at Wilder Research.
-She uses communications, event planning, and stakeholder engagement to inspire action through data.
-Before joining Wilder Research, Ruth worked in media and community relations for Greater Twin Cities United Way.
-After work, she contributes to initiatives like Minnesota Rising, uniting people in conversation, service and shared vision.
+Ruth is a research associate and curriculum designer with the Community Indicators Consortium.
+Before joining CIC, Ruth spent five years with Minnesota Compass, an indicators project based in Saint Paul at Wilder Research.
+Ruth also worked in media and community relations for Greater Twin Cities United Way.
+After work, she contributes to Minnesota Rising and a local faith community, uniting people in conversation, service and shared vision.
 She received her bachelor’s degree with honors from the University of Minnesota, Morris, where she studied Spanish, Biology and Management, including research through the Minnesota Studies in International Development program and a tour with Students Today Leaders Forever.
 Her top travel memories are crossing India on a train, Ecuador in a bus, and the trails of central Minnesota on horseback.
-Find her social dancing, taking photos or exploring the joy of hygge.
+Find her salsa dancing, taking photos or exploring the joy of hygge.

 Cara Luebke is the Employer Engagement Associate at AchieveMpls.
 Previously, she was the Development Assistant at Ronald McDonald House Charities - Upper Midwest, the State Chair for Students United, the student association advocating for 70,000 State University students, as well as Depart Smart, the only non profit dedicated to safe study abroad advocacy.
 Her degree is from Winona State University in Psychology and Child Advocacy.
 Cara is immensely interested in child welfare and advocacy, transforming systems that disenfranchise communities and children, board governance and structure, politics, and Punch Pizza.
 She enjoys cultivating elaborate surprises, the Mississippi River, constantly rearranging and redesigning rooms, and finding the best meal in the State.